-(42) The Family Relationship Advice Line provides information and advice on family relationship issues and parenting arrangements after separation.
+(46) The Family Relationship Advice Line provides information and advice on family relationship issues and parenting arrangements after separation.
 It can also refer callers to local services that can provide assistance.
-Call 1800 050 321 between 8 am and 8 pm, Monday to Friday, or 10 am to 4 pm on Saturday (EST), except national public holidays
+Contact details: 1800 050 321 (8 am and 8 pm, Monday to Friday, or 10 am to 4 pm on Saturday (EST)) excluding national public holidays,